enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 *"An Android crackme arose from hell.
 It doesn't make prisoners"*
 </div>

-This post details several ways of solving the level 3 of the Android crackmes released by the OWASP guys.
+This post details several ways of solving the level 3 of the Android crackmes released by the OWASP guys (Bernhard Mueller).

 **Before get started:**